 - a.
-The Election Advisory Committee Election Code Review Committee (EACECRO, convened by the Elections Coordinator, may propose revisions to this Code during the academic year, pursuant to the Committee's charge and charter.
+The Election Advisory Committee Election Code Review Committee (EACECRQ convened by the Elections Coordinator, may propose revisions to this Code during the academic year, pursuant to the Committee's charge and charter.
 All proposed revisions by the EACECRC must be approved by the AS Board of Directors.
 The Elections Coordinator may also propose revisions to this Code without convening the EACCRC if those changes are either: (1) corrections of minor grammatical, spelling or syntax errors; or (2) changes to the year-specific dates, times and figures in this Code (i.e. dates, times and figures enclosed in square brackets).
-All proposed revisions by the Election Code may not be revised in any other way. - b.
+All proposed revisions by the Elections Coordinator must be approved by the AS Board of Directors.
+The Election Code may not be revised in any other way. - b.
 The Election Code may not be revised between the opening of the candidate filing period and the close of the elections.